Underrated State Parks That Are in Your Backyard

 Why Hayes Lake Is Worth a Visit

 Once a large glacial lake that retreated, Hayes Lake State Park is something else.
 As can be expected, the land is quite flat — it used to be a lake, after all — but that doesn’t make it any less interesting.
-On the contrary, it makes it possible to explore the bog on a wooden boardwalk.

 Best Thing to Do in Hayes Lake